 Stanford faculty member Gregory Walton found that when people are treated by others as partners working together on a task, their motivation increases – even if they worked on their own.

 Stanford scholar Vivek Wadhwa says the technology industry must level the playing field for women by encouraging their startups and removing obstacles in their way.

 Stanford professors say the NFL should finally address the problem of players committing violence against women.
 The league should undertake a consciousness-raising campaign that condemns and deters domestic abuse, says sociologist Robb Willer.

 Stanford expert Martha Crenshaw says it's time to move beyond the "war on terrorism" to find more effective ways of dealing with threats.

-A worrying spike in anti-Semitism in Europe is a stark reminder that prejudice against Jewish people is still a reality in Europe today, say Stanford scholars.
-Anti-capitalism has been a particular source of anti-Semitism.
+A surge in anti-Semitism in Europe is a stark reminder that prejudice against Jewish people is still a reality there today, say scholars.

 Law Professor David Sklansky says the militarization of police departments is doing more harm than good.
 Are heavily armed police, armored vehicles and military-grade equipment necessary for routine law enforcement?